avyboy/aresmush/features/chopping_block.md

 Ares commands are designed to work on lists where it makes sense, eliminating the need for dolists.
 At least, that's the theory.
 Maybe I missed some cases; if so, just provide an example in [Feedback]({{site.siteroot}}/feedback.html).

+# Darkness

+You can't go dark on Ares.
+Why not?
+Because I find the idea of lurking admins to be creepy, and very big-brother-ish.

+If you don't want to be bothered, there's a 'duty' command to mark yourself as off-duty.
+You can also use the 'do not distrub' feature on pages.

 # Force

 In Ares, admins cannot force players to execute commands, mainly because I think it's creepy.
 Admin-only commands should exist to do the things you need to do.
 As with dolist, if you find something missing, just provide [Feedback]({{site.siteroot}}/feedback.html).